hermangroup/docs/introduction/information.rst

   under an attacker’s control to drain the resources of a central target.
 They often send small amounts of network traffic across the Internet to tie up computing and bandwidth resources at the target, which prevents it from providing services to legitimate users.
-Dash exchanges have sometimes been hit with DDoS attacks.
+Historia exchanges have sometimes been hit with DDoS attacks.

 Decentralized